 Machine translation (MT) has come a long way since its origins in the 1950s.
 And since its inception, different theories and practices have come and gone.
 Most recently, there’s been quite a bit of talk about neural machine translation (NMT), a new method that uses Deep Learning to translate foreign language texts.

-Google started using NMT late last year and lauded the move as a big step towards better MT quality.
-NMT produces translations that are more accurate than its predecessor, Phrase Based Machine Translation (PBMT), thanks to its superior ability to translate complete sentences at a time.
+Google started using NMT in late 2016 and lauded the move as a big step towards better MT quality.
+NMT produces translations that are more accurate than its predecessor, Phrase-Based Machine Translation (PBMT), thanks to its superior ability to translate complete sentences at a time.

-PBMT is one mode of Statistical MT, which has been around for more than half a century.
-And before NMT came around, Statistical MT was the method translation practitioners and researchers were most interested in.
+PBMT is one mode of statistical machine translation (SMT), which has been around for more than half a century.
+And before NMT came around, SMT was the method translation practitioners and researchers were most interested in.

-Statistical MT uses predictive algorithms to teach a computer how to translate text.
+Statistical machine translation uses predictive algorithms to teach a computer how to translate text.
 These models are created, or learned, from parallel bilingual text corpora and used to create the most probable output, based on different bilingual examples.

 Using this already translated text, a statistical model guesses or predicts how to translate foreign language text.
-Statistical MT has different subgroups, including word-based, phrase-based, syntax-based and hierarchical phrase-based.
+SMT has different subgroups, including word-based, phrase-based, syntax-based and hierarchical phrase-based.

-The benefit of Statistical MT is its automation.
+The benefit of SMT is its automation.
 One drawback is that this system needs bilingual material to work from, and it can be hard to find content for obscure languages.
-Statistical MT is a “rule-based” MT method, using the basis of corpora translations to create its own text segments.
+SMT is a “rule-based” MT method, using the basis of corpora translations to create its own text segments.

-- NMT is the newest method of MT and said to create much more accurate translations than Statistical MT.
+- NMT is the newest method of MT and is said to create much more accurate translations than SMT.

 - NMT is based on the model of neural networks in the human brain, with information being sent to different “layers” to be processed before output.